Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 ### Understanding the `None` value

 Most programming languages have some kind of value that represents an absence of a value.
-It can go by many different names: null, nil, and undefined are just a few examples.
+It goes by many different names, depending on the language: null, nil, and undefined are just a few examples.
 In Python, the keyword `None` represents the absence of a value:

 ```python
 some_var = None